jrhml05/pageant_tabulator/README.md

 - copy .env.example and rename it to .env

-- create database "tabulation" or choose what you want
+- create database "mr_and_ms" or choose what you want

 - php artisan key:generate

 # migrate tables and initialize everything

 - php artisan migrate --seed || php artisan migrate:fresh --seed (if not new)

 - npm install && npm run dev

 # to be able to connect IPAD/Tablet in one network, make sure you already set up your local ip first

 - php artisan serve --host <local ip> --port 80

 #credentials